Factbox: After Brexit row, what does Britain's Internal Market Bill do?

 These points have prompted concerns in the EU as Britain has unilaterally decided to change, or according to the government clarify, some of the provisions in their divorce agreement, or withdrawal agreement, that they signed in January.

-The bill gives ministers unilateral power to change or disapply export rules for goods travelling from Britain to Northern Ireland.
+The bill gives ministers unilateral power to change or disapply export rules for goods traveling from Britain to Northern Ireland.

 The bill will make clear that Britain will be able to set its own subsidy regime while Northern Ireland will continue to apply the EU’s state aid rules.